-The decision to undergo surgery for your herniated disc has been made, and a date for the procedure has been set.
+The decision to undergo surgery for your disc herniation has been made, and a date for the procedure has been set.
 Now, you’re more preoccupied with the recovery process than the surgery itself.
-The team at IGEA Brain and Spine understands this sentiment, which is why our spine specialists are happy to walk you through what to expect as you recover from herniated disc surgery.
+The team at IGEA Brain and Spine understands this sentiment, which is why our spine specialists are happy to walk you through what to expect as you recover from disc surgery.

-The recovery time you experience after surgery will be dependent on the type of surgery you have and the type of job you perform.
+The recovery time you experience after surgery will be dependent on the type of surgery you have for your herniated disc and the type of job you perform.
 For example, a person who has a desk job will likely be able to return to work sooner than a person who has a more physically demanding job.
-Additionally, a patient who undergoes a minimally invasive spine surgery has a shorter recovery time than a patient who undergoes a traditional open back surgery.
+Additionally, a patient who undergoes a minimally invasive spine surgery has a shorter recovery time than a patient who undergoes traditional open back surgery.

 For many minimally invasive spine procedures, you can be back to your normal activities as quickly as 3-4 weeks after your procedure.
-If you engage in high intensity work or athletic activities, your doctor may ask you to avoid these activities a few weeks longer, just to be sure that things heal properly.
-If your surgery requires a spine stabilization, also known as a spinal fusion, your doctor may bring you along more slowly even though you may be feeling great.
+If you engage in high-intensity work or athletic activities, your doctor may ask you to avoid these activities a few weeks longer, just to be sure that your herniated disc has healed properly.
+If your disc surgery requires a spine stabilization, also known as a spinal fusion, your doctor may bring you along more slowly even though you may be feeling great.

-Get Plenty of Rest.
 Receiving the proper amount of rest is critical to a successful recovery from herniated disc surgery.
 Granted, this can be difficult to achieve with the discomfort you experience but try to build a sleep schedule and stick to it.
 If you feel yourself drifting in the middle of the day, distract yourself with some form of entertainment.
 This will make it easier to get an uninterrupted night of sleep.